RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 the source database starts a full sync.

 {{% warning %}}
-To avoid a full sync in a disaster recovery scenario, make sure that you disable **Replica Of** before you direct clients to the destination database.
+When you failover to the destination database for write operations, make sure that you disable **Replica Of** before you direct clients to the destination database.
+This avoids a full sync that can overwrite your data.
 {{% /warning %}}